ShonP40/Car-Assistant/README.md

 You can order this project from PCBWay at a $5 discount by using my [referal link](https://www.pcbway.com/setinvite.aspx?inviteid=590728)

 ## Features
-- OTA updates (Over a WireGuard VPN connection, cellular NAT IP or locally through the WiFi hotspot (coming soon))
+- OTA updates (Over a WireGuard VPN connection, cellular NAT IP or locally through the WiFi hotspot)
 - Cellular connectivity
 - Automatically update the ESP's clock
 - WireGuard VPN connection